Extremadura: Population

-Foreign population
+Foreign

-As of 2020, overall foreign population growth stood at 319% year over year, and the largest foreign community is that of Romanian nationals with 8,173 people, followed by Moroccans with 7,400.
-Brazilians account for 3,188, Chinese for 1,655 and Colombians make up 1,409.
-There are 23 Liechtensteiners, 1723 Dutch nationals, and 147 Senegalese.
-There are also 3,188 Portuguese people living within the region.
-The region had a foreign population of 34,667.
+As of 2022, The largest immigrant community is Moroccan with 9,218 people, followed by Romanian with 4,324.
+There are 98 Icelanders and 6 Liechtensteiners.
+Brazilians account for 1,676 and Colombians make up 1,409.
+Of immigrants from Sub-Saharan Africa, the largest community is Senegalese with 88 people.
+Of those from Asia, the Chinese make up the largest group with 631 people.
+There are also 3,492 Portuguese neighbours living within the region..

-Historical development
+Historical

 The Extremaduran population, according to the 1591 census of the provinces of the Kingdom of Castile, was around 540,000 people, making up 8% of the total population of Spain.
 No other census was performed until 1717, when 326,358 people were counted as living in Extremadura.

 From this period, the population grew steadily until the 1960s (1,379,072 people in 1960).
 After 1960, emigration to more prosperous regions of Spain and Europe drained the population.

 Administrative divisions

-Extremadura is divided into 383 municipalities, 164 are part of the Province of Badajoz and the other 219 are part of the Province of Cáceres.
+Extremadura is divided into 383 municipalities.
+164 are part of the Province of Badajoz and the other 219 are part of the Province of Cáceres.